Skip to main content

 url: 'https://slow-site.example.com',

-waitForSelector: '.content',
+wait_for_selector: '.content',

-timeout: 60000 // 60 seconds
+timeout: 90000, // 90 seconds total

 });